ppisecky/assignment-gis/docs/documentation.md

 # Overview

-This application helps tourists navigate in Italy (see the [API documentation](api.md) doc for query examples):
+This application helps tourists navigate in Italy (see the [API documentation](api.md) for query examples).

+Here are some usage scenarios:
-- display overview of administrative regions in Italy with number of points of interest, number of squares and administrative capital
+- inspect overview of administrative regions in Italy with number of points of interest, number of squares and administrative capital
-- search tourist points by name
+![Screenshot](preview1.JPG)
 - display tourist points in the viewed area
-- filter tourist points by type
+![Screenshot](preview2.JPG)
 - display roads in a radius around a point
+![Screenshot](preview4.JPG)
 - get directions between two points

-This is it in action:

-![Screenshot](preview1.JPG)
-![Screenshot](preview2.JPG)
-![Screenshot](preview4.JPG)
 ![Screenshot](preview3.JPG)
+- search tourist points by name
+- filter tourist points by type

 The application has 2 separate parts, the client which is a [frontend web application](#frontend) using Vue.js and mapbox-gl and the Node.js + Koa [backend application](#backend) using Postgres + PostGIS to query data.
 The frontend application communicates with backend using a REST API.